R. Sundarrajan: Career

 He also join hands with Vijayakanth for his directorial venture Amman Kovil Kizhakale (1986) and the film also became a box office success.
 Vijayakanth also won the Filmfare Award for Best Actor – Tamil for his performances in Amman Kovil kizhakale and R. Sundarrajan once again brought out the soft lighter version of Vijayakanth through the film.

 His handshake scene with Vadivelu in the film Kaalam Maari Pochu (1996), where Vadivelu was reportedly saying "kaiya kudu sagala" became a viral internet meme template and has been frequently used in social media platforms by users.
 He is also known for his humorous dialogue deliveries in films.
-One of his notable hilarious comedy scenes came in Surya Vamsam (1997), where he gives an empty paper to a trespasser and asks him to throw it as it is empty by saying there is nothing written on it.
+One of his notable hilarious comedy scenes came in Seethanam (1995), where he gives an empty paper to a trespasser and asks him to throw it as it is empty by saying there is nothing written on it.

 He was also one of the 14 directors who helped to direct the film Suyamvaram (1999), which was shot and filmed within 24 hours.
 Suyamvaram set the Guinness World Record for casting the most stars in a film and also for being the quickest ever feature-length film made in the world.
-R. Sundarrajan has shared screenspace with prominent actors including Rajinikanth, Kamal Haasan, Vijayakanth, Sathyaraj, Ajith Kumar, Vijay and Suriya.
+R. Sundarrajan has shared screenspace with prominent actors including Rajinikanth, Kamal Haasan, Vijayakanth, Sathyaraj, Sarath Kumar, Prabhu, Pandiarajan, Murali, Vijay, Ajith Kumar and Suriya.

 Sundarrajan's last movie as director came in 2013 with Chithirayil Nilachoru.
 He also regularly attends meetings of T. Nagar Humour Club which was launched in 2008.
+As of 2026, Sundarrajan is the treasurer of the South Indian Film Writers Association.

 Personal life

-Sundarrajan is married to his first wife Rajeshwari in 1974 and later married Durga.
+Sundarrajan married Rajeshwari in 1974.
 He has three sons: Ashok, Karthik and Deepak.
 Karthik died in 2004 in a road accident.
 Deepak made his directorial debut in 2021 with Annabelle Sethupathi.
 Ashok acted in his father's directorial Chithirayil Nilachoru.